Building Your Pitch Deck

 Branding

 By the time you're presenting to investors, it’s important to have solidified your brand.
-The collection of assets provided to you during that process becomes your toolkit, and you’ll put it to use for all your touch points, and especially in your presentation.
+The collection of assets provided to you during that process becomes your toolkit, and you’ll put it to use for all your touch points, especially in your presentation.

-Let’s discuss how these assets can bring your brand's personality into your presentation.
+Let’s discuss how these assets can bring your brands personality into your presentation.

 Typography (fonts)

-one of the first and most important things you need to get right are your fonts.
+One of the first and most important things you need to get right are your fonts.
 This is where the rubber meets the road for your existing branding, and if you have brand guidelines this should be a breeze.
 You’ll need fonts for these 3 descending levels of hierarchy which are…

 Next is…